ZahraAyyubi/bigdata-labs-kntu/mongodb-practice/readme.md

 ---

-## 🧰 MongoDB Tools & Features Practiced
+## 🔧 MongoDB Features Covered

-- Querying nested arrays and documents
+- Querying nested documents and arrays
 - Aggregation pipelines: `$match`, `$group`, `$sort`, `$project`
-- Compound queries with logical operators (`$and`, `$in`, `$not`)
+- Compound queries using `$and`, `$in`, `$not`
-- Index creation
+- Index creation and performance tuning
-- Backup and restore using `mongodump`, `mongorestore`
+- Database backup and restore via `mongodump` / `mongorestore`

 ---

-## ⚠️ Notes
+## ⚠️ Disclaimer

-This project is an academic assignment and is not intended for production use.
+This project was developed for academic purposes only.
-Data has been converted from Excel to JSON manually.
+Data was originally provided in Excel and converted to JSON manually.
-Scripts were executed using the MongoDB shell and Node.js runtime.
+Scripts were tested using the MongoDB shell and Node.js.